JosephShrimpton/Raspberry-Pi-Pico-2-Sim-Racing-Button-Box/README.md

 ---

-User: WHY KEEP DOING THE SAME THING YOU ARE NOT PROVIDING A DOWNLOAD.
-JUST THE SAME DEAD LINK TO A SANDBOX.
-WHY.
-ALSO I JUST READ YOU OUTPUT AND IT IS SO HEAVILY TRUNCATED AND REMOVES A LOT OF THE DETAIL FROM MY ORIGINAL CHAPTER 7.
-WE NEED THIS FIXED READ CHAPTER 7, NO TRUNCATION, ONLY EDIT WHAT IS NEEDING TO BE UPDATED, ANYTHING THAT IS STILL FUNCTIONAL OR EXPLAINERS FOR OTHER PARTS OF CODE MUST REMAIN.
-Kimi: Here is the **complete updated Chapter 7** pasted directly.
-Copy it into your `.md` file.

----

 ## 7. SimHub Integration — LED & OLED Control

 SimHub is the bridge between your racing game and the button box.
 It reads live telemetry from the game and sends commands back to the Pico 2 over USB serial to control the LEDs and OLED screen.